-Supervisor Qualifications All adult supervisors must comply with the Working with Children Authority - Blue Cards procedure and be able to identify, and respond to, risks or hazards that may emerge during the activity.
-A registered teacher must be appointed to maintain overall responsibility for the activity.
-V At least one adult supervisor is required to be: A registered teacher with knowledge of cooking and safe food handling procedures and the potential hazards.
-OR An adult supervisor, working under the direct supervision of a registered teacher, with competence (knowledge and skills) in cooking and safe food handling procedures and the potential hazards.
-An adult will supervise the cooking activity at all times.
+Supervisor Qualifications All adult supervisors must comply with the Working with Children Authority - Blue Cards procedure and be able to identify, and respond to, risks or hazards that may emerge during the activity. $\overline{\checkmark}$ A registered teacher must be appointed to maintain overall responsibility for the activity.
+V At least one adult supervisor is required to be: A registered teacher with qualifications in Home Economics and/or Hospitality (or equivalent demonstrated capability [e.g. Certificate I in Hospitality] or similar).
+OR An adult supervisor, working under the direct supervision of a registered teacher, with qualifications or accreditation in Certificate II in Hospitality or similar.
+A registered teacher with a Certificate 111 or higher in Outdoor Leadership and experience and competence managing student groups preparing and cooking meals using the specialised equipment in an outdoor setting.